reactjs/react.dev/content/docs/reference-react.md

 ### `React.PureComponent` {#reactpurecomponent}

+> Try the new React documentation for [`PureComponent`](https://beta.reactjs.org/reference/react/PureComponent).
+>
+> The new docs will soon replace this site, which will be archived.
+[Provide feedback here.](https://github.com/reactjs/reactjs.org/issues/3308)

 `React.PureComponent` is similar to [`React.Component`](#reactcomponent).
 The difference between them is that [`React.Component`](#reactcomponent) doesn't implement [`shouldComponentUpdate()`](/docs/react-component.html#shouldcomponentupdate), but `React.PureComponent` implements it with a shallow prop and state comparison.

 If your React component's `render()` function renders the same result given the same props and state, you can use `React.PureComponent` for a performance boost in some cases.